sgeuthecodingcat/osr-parser/README.md

+> [!WARNING]
-(this is a very stupid vibecoded progam i made 2 years ago DO NOT USE THIS dawg....)
+> This is vibecoded and I made it 2 years ago lmfao.
+Please do not use this

 # OSR-PARSER
 Simple program written in Python for osu! replays